sshaw/jaxb2ruby/README.md

 ### Code Templates

 `jaxb2ruby` uses ERB templates to create Ruby classes.
-You can use one of the included templates or [create your own](#rolling-out-your-own-templates).
-Use the `-t` option to specify the desired template, they are:
+You can use one of the bundled templates or [create your own](#rolling-out-your-own-templates).
+Use the `-t` option to specify the path to a custom template or one of the following bundled ones:

 * `roxml` the default ([ROXML](https://github.com/Empact/roxml))
 * `happymapper` ([Nokogiri HappyMapper](https://github.com/dam5s/happymapper))